censys/censys-cloud-connector/CONTRIBUTING.md

 #### Scope

-The scope should be the name of an area of Search.
+The scope should be the name of an area of the Cloud Connector.
 While this is certainly not an exhaustive list, please consider using an existing scope before adding a new one.

 Scopes are not required, but they help keep commits succinct and autonomous.